 - Tourists staying outside of national parks are known to benefit the local communities as they use their accommodation, shops and facilities.
 This may not be true of accommodation built within the national parks.

-The forum will give you an opportunity to meet and talk with expert guides operating in our national parks.
+The forum was also attended by a group of expert guides operating in our national parks.

 - Gold Coast Senior Head Guide and Assessor

 - Initial guide and helped establish Ecotourism Australia

 - Helped design guide regulations and helped bring in award wages and conditions for tour guides and tourism organisations

 - Specialised guide – ecology

 - Ex-General Manager of CT Tours, Crest, JPT